Grouping rows in Power Query can help show your data in a summarized way. You group rows by one or more columns and perform aggregations.

 To move this data to the worksheet you:

 - click on Close & Load -> press Close & Load To…

 After, you get a menu to specify how you would like to import the data.
 In this case:

 - Select Table -> click on the Existing Worksheet -> select cell F5

 The resulting table is now imported onto the Excel worksheet.

 This post showed a very basic Group By operation in Power Query.
 If you are only interested in the sales per Product you are now done.
 Yet much more complex options are available for grouping your data.

-The next post post continues on how to group your data and get the top seller in Power Query.
+You can for example use Fuzzy Grouping for grouping items that are similar.
+And the next post shows how to group your data and get the top seller in Power Query.
 Please leave a comment below with questions or suggestions.
 See you next time!